JonasWischeropp/unity-materials-from-textures/README.md

 Installation using the Package Manager:
 1. Click on the `+` in the `Package Manager` window
 2. Chose `Add package from git URL...`
-3. Insert the following URL `https://github.com/JonasWischeropp/unity-materials-from-textures.git#1.0.1`
+3. Insert the following URL `https://github.com/JonasWischeropp/unity-materials-from-textures.git`
-A specific [release](https://github.com/JonasWischeropp/unity-materials-from-textures/releases) version can be specified after `#`.
+A specific [release](https://github.com/JonasWischeropp/unity-materials-from-textures/releases) version can be specified by appending `#<version>` (e.g. `...xtures.git#1.0.1`).
 4. Press the `Add`-Button

 ## Example folder structure